pulumi/pulumi-az-pipelines-task/README.md

 #### Installing the private build

-- Finally, you can now head over to your organization and install the extension that has been shared with it.
 - Go to the root of your organization, `https://dev.azure.com`, and click on the **Organization Settings** button in the bottom-left corner.
 - Then click on **Extensions** and then click on the **Shared** tab.
 You should see your private extension.
 - Click on the install button and follow the instructions to complete installing it.